- TABLE OF CONTENTS

 ECommerce Network Resource Group, Inc.

-When we were missionaries in Ethiopia, an interesting and fearful thing happened at the Durami Mission Station.
+When we were missionaries in Ethiopia with the Sudan Interior Mission, circa 1974, an interesting and fearful thing happened at the Durami Mission Station.
 This station had been founded in the early days of the ministry of the Sudan Interior Mission.
-The original station was modest, which is typical, and it evolved over the years to include a clinic and a school.
+The original station was modest at the time of its founding, which is typical, and it evolved over the years to include a clinic and a school.
 This too is a very typical way for a mission station to progress.

 As the well rig was on the way, it was discussed as to where to drill for water.
 Rather than pray and ask the Lord for direction, the leaders accepted the assistance of a lady missionary who claimed to have the "gift" of dowsing.
-The lady was not famous for her spiritual depth and insight, and her husband was a missionary variety of a good old boy, and he had no opinion on the matter.
+The lady was not famous for her spiritual depth and insight, and her husband was of the good old boy variety, and he had no opinion on the matter.
 Some of us wondered if the couple were even born again, and certain national church leaders were convinced she was NOT saved.
 The missionary leader at Durami was desperate and also failed to seek the Lord in the thing.

 The lady DID witch the well, and she DID find water, and it was undoubtedly not because there was water everywhere, as in Wisconsin and Ohio.
 It is often thought that water witching in much of the USA is just based on the fact that we have water under almost every square foot of this nation, even in much of the desert of the southwest.
 This was not the case at Durami, so those who were observing this all agreed that something spiritual happened.
-God was given the glory, and we now know that God was not impressed with this late reference to His power.
+God was given the glory, but a good number of the missionary family in the mission were not pleased with the witching, AND, we were aggravated that God was brought into the thing afterward.

-While the missionary was in Addis Ababa buying the casing, goat herding boys came on the mission station one day, and they filled the well hole to the top with stones.
-God DID get the glory in the end.
+While the missionary was in Addis Ababa buying the casing, local Durami goat herding boys came on the mission station one day, and they filled the well hole to the top with stones.
+God DID get the glory in the end when he lead the naughty boys to fill the well.
+The well would have to be drilled again to clear the rocks, and thet never happened.
 When we left Ethiopia, the leaders of SIM Ministries were not sure what to do next.
-They all had a strong impression that the well was cursed by God, and they did not want to try to clear the hole and use it, though it might not have even been possible.
+They all had a strong impression that the well was cursed by God, and they did not want to try to clear the hole and use it.
 No one wanted to talk about the fiasco.
 I don't know what happened to Durami.
 But I DO know that God showed what He thought of Water Witching there.

 Ron and Becky had been married for three years when they sought the help of a counselor.
 Becky had come to Christ five years before, but had struggled daily with thoughts that she feared sharing with anyone.
 In fact, she had struggled with depression and negative thoughts for most of her life.